Ordering-based Causal Discovery via Generalized Score Matching: Learning DAGs from the Score

 If $j$ is a leaf node, then the second summand vanishes due to having no children, which gives rise to $\partial_j \rvs_j(x) := \frac{\partial \rvs_j(x)}{\partial x_j} = -1 \slash \sigma^2_j$.
 The resulting leaf discriminant criterion is given as

 \texttt{LISTEN} \citep{ghoshal2018learning} can be derived as a linear case of \texttt{SCORE} where the leaf node can be read off as the entry corresponding to the minimum value of the diagonal of the precision matrix over the noise variances.
 Nonetheless, \texttt{LISTEN} or \texttt{SCORE} is not applicable to models with mixed (unknown) linear and non-linear relations.
-Specifically, \texttt{SCORE} cannot distinguish leaf nodes in linear ANMs, where the diagonal values of the score's Jacobian are constant for any nodes.
+Specifically, \texttt{SCORE} cannot distinguish leaf nodes in linear ANMs, where all diagonal values of the score's Jacobian are constants.

 Improving on \texttt{SCORE}, \citet{xuordering} propose \texttt{CaPS}, an alternative leaf discriminant criterion applicable to both linear and non-linear relations, where the outer variance is replaced with expectation.
 A sufficient condition for identifiability is that the noise variances are non-decreasing w.r.t any causal order $\pi$, adapted from Assumption 1 in \citet{xuordering} as follows: